-When you’re just getting started, it’s hard to get clips.
+It’s hard to find good freelance writing jobs for beginners.
 Especially if the only assignments you ask for are 1,500-word feature articles or $3,000 white papers.

 While some writers do seem able to go straight for the big score, most of us work our way up.

 There’s an easy way to build your portfolio up from nothing to the level where you can get the juicy gigs.

 It’s to start with entry-level assignments.
 There are quite a few simple assignments that are pretty easy to get, and a breeze to execute.
 Kind of un-f*k-up-able.